billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

-  image: HTMLImageElement, /* Image of the map item */ width:number|null, /* Width of the map item or if null is given, it will be determined automatically */ height:number|null, /* Height of the map item or if null is given, it will be determined automatically */
+  image: HTMLImageElement, /* Image of the map item */ width:number|null, /* Width of the map item or if null is given, it will be determined automatically */ height:number|null, /* Height of the map item or if null is given, it will be determined automatically */ zIndex:number|null, /* The depth of the map item, when map items overlap each other, the map item with higher zIndex will cover those with lower zIndex, default to 0 */
   center: boolean, /* The x,y coordinates will be set as a center of the object if set to true */
   hidden: boolean, /* Wether the map tile is hidden */
   scalePosition: boolean, /* Should the map item scale it's position when the map scale change */